acthiel212/binding_free_energy/README.md

 ## Overview

-The pipeline implements a double decoupling method to calculate binding free energies:
+The pipeline implements an annihilation method to calculate binding free energies:
-1. **Guest in solution**: Decouple the guest molecule in a solvated environment
+1. **Guest in solution**: Annihilate the guest's interactions in a solvated environment
-2. **Host-guest complex**: Decouple the guest molecule from the host-guest complex
+2. **Host-guest complex**: Annihilate the guest's interactions within the host-guest complex
 3. **Binding free energy**: Calculate the difference between these two processes

-The workflow uses OpenMM for MD simulations with alchemical transformations, applying a lambda schedule for van der Waals and electrostatic coupling/decoupling.
+The workflow uses OpenMM for MD simulations with alchemical transformations, applying a lambda schedule to annihilate (turn off) van der Waals and electrostatic interactions.
 Free energy differences are calculated using the Bennett Acceptance Ratio (BAR) method via pymbar.

 ---

+## Host Assumption and Limitations

+This project currently assumes the host is hydroxypropyl beta cyclodextrin (HP-BCD).

+- The repository includes host files in `HP-BCD/` and the workflow explicitly loads `hp-bcd.pdb` and `hp-bcd.xml`.
+- Defaults and templates are tailored to HP-BCD, for example:
+  - `Workflow.py` uses `hp-bcd.xml` during solvation/setup and sets Host restraint Group 1 to `1-217` by default.
+  - `Prepare.py` copies `hp-bcd.pdb`, `hp-bcd.xml`, and related files into template directories.
+  - Docked complex examples and paths use HP-BCD naming conventions.

+Using a different host requires programmatic changes to this codebase (not just swapping files).
+At minimum you will need to:
+- Replace HP-BCD-specific file paths and filenames in `Workflow.py` and `Prepare.py`.
+- Update default restraint atom selections (e.g., the `1-217` host index range) and any host-size assumptions.
+- Provide the correct host PDB/XML/PRM files and adjust directory names and job templates as needed.

+If you plan to generalize beyond HP-BCD, consider adding configuration options for host files, host index ranges for restraints, and template selection, and then updating the documentation accordingly.

 ## Requirements

 ### System Requirements
 - Linux/Unix environment (tested on cluster systems)
 - Python 3.x
-- CUDA-capable GPU (for CUDA platform in simulations)
+- GPU with OpenCL or CUDA support (OpenMM platform)
+  - Default scripts use the OpenCL platform; CUDA can be used if available
+  - CPU platform may work for small tests but is not recommended for production

 ### Software Dependencies